 In 2020, the program was held only in January, before the arrival of the new coronavirus pandemic (hereinafter referred to as COVID-19), with 18,953 children participating.
 Total participants across Malaysia since the program started in 1998 number more than 1.12 million.

-In addition, since 2020, SL has implemented a plan to welcome new students of Sek Keb Kangka Tebrau elementary school where SL chose for their “Adopt a School Program”.
+In addition, since 2020, SL has implemented a plan to welcome new students of Sek Keb Kangka Tebrau elementary school, which SL chose for their “Adopt a School Program”.
 This is one of the activities that SL did with them, “Back to School with KODOMO Lion”.
 This program offers both the LDH Program & Handwashing activity.
-When the students left school, the Mr. Lion mascot saw off them.
+When the students left the school, the Mr. KODOMO Lion mascot saw them off.
 In 2020, SL could not carry out the planned activities due to COVID-19, but SL is planning to extend the Program further to 2022 or 2023 depending on the pandemic situation.

 *1The Save Your Gums, Save Your Teeth campaign carried out dental check-ups using a “dental bus” equipped with dental chairs that visited large retailers throughout the country in collaboration with the Ministry of Health Oral Health Program and UiTM.

-*2“Gumbatta” is the original word which means we make an effort to keep gum healthy with Systema products.
+*2“Gumbatta” is an original word that means we make an effort to keep gums healthy with Systema products.

 In December 2019, the activity was held at SL’s headquarters in Johor Bahru in collaboration with the Oral Health Division of Ministry of Health (MOH) under KP Abdul Samad.
 Free dental check-ups were provided by MOH via a mobile clinic, and a dental exhibition was conducted at the cafeteria.
 Around 130 employees participated in the dental check-ups (up 30% compared to the previous year).
 In the afternoon, a dental health talk was held by a dentist for all employees, focusing on the signs, causes, treatment and prevention of gingivitis.